aframevr/aframe/docs/introduction/interactions-and-controllers.md

 [gamepad]: https://developer.mozilla.org/docs/Web/API/Gamepad_API/Using_the_Gamepad_API

-A-Frame provides components for controllers across the spectrum as supported by their respective WebVR browsers through the [Gamepad Web API][gamepad].
+A-Frame provides components for controllers across the spectrum as supported by their respective WebXR browsers through the [Gamepad Web API][gamepad].
 There are components for Vive, Oculus Touch, Meta Quest and Oculus Go controllers.

 To inspect the Gamepad object for poking around or to get the Gamepad ID, we